Updated: March 2026

 5. Visit The Missionary Baptist Church

 The Missionary Baptist Church was founded in 1839, and the church itself was built in 1915.
 It’s a nice stop to check out this charming church and be transported back in time.
 This congregation was the first of three churches established in Cades Cove.
-They experienced a major split due to different religious interpretations regarding temperance societies, Sunday School, and missionary work.
+They experienced a major split over differing religious interpretations of temperance societies, Sunday School, and missionary work.
+(Church drama is apparently timeless!)

 6. Bring The Pups

+When I say Loki LOVED it, look at that goofy smile!
 Driving the loop road is one of the few dog-friendly options within park boundaries at Great Smoky Mountains.
-Pets are not allowed on any hiking trails or in historic structures, but they can be in your car as you drive through the cove.
+Pets are not allowed on any hiking trails or in historic structures, but they can absolutely be in your car as you drive through the cove.

 Check Out: The Best Dog-Friendly Hikes In The Smokies